 There are a number of great mandarin orange varieties available to grow.
 Some of the more popular commercially grown varieties like Tango and Gold Nugget are available to grow at home.
 Less common varieties are Dancy, Honey, Shasta Gold, and Kishu.
 Shiranui is a large mandarin orange variety that is difficult to grow, but exceptional in taste and easy to peel.
 There are also some great satsuma varieties like Owari, Iwasaki, Okitsu Wase, and Dobashi.

 The best time to plant orange trees is from April through August.
 Avoid planting when temperatures are above 100°F. Plant in a sunny location in well-draining soil.
-Trees can also be grown in a large pot.
+Trees can also be grown in a large pot, like the 10-gallon Air Pot we stock in our store.
 Mandarin trees should be planted as grafted trees.
 Rootstocks provide disease resistance and in some cases frost tolerance.
 When planting grafted trees, do not bury the graft union.
 If possible, leave at least 4-5 inches of the rootstock above the soil.

 Trees should be purchased from a trusted nursery or garden center that follows local regulations in regards to citrus.
 Citrus-producing states such as California, Texas, Arizona, and Florida may have movement restrictions on young trees.
 Check with your local Agricultural Extension Office for more information on restrictions in your area.